 HP has provided some fantastic consumer laptops in recent years and that pedigree extends to the workstation space too.
-As much as it has a number of solid workstation options though, the ZBook 17 G4 is our favorite of the bunch, with a combination of powerful hardware options, a large display, USB Type-C ports, and manageable weight.
+As much as it has a number of solid workstation options though, the ZBook 17 G6 is our favorite of the bunch, with a combination of powerful hardware options, a large display, USB-C ports, and manageable weight.

-Starting at $1,350 and peaking at $3,570, the HP ZBook 17 G4 can come with anything from a seventh-generation Core i7 7300HQ CPU, right up to an Intel Xeon E3-1535M.
-Depending on the model you opt for you can have up to 64GB of memory, Intel HD or Nvidia Quadro graphics with up to 16GB of dedicated GDDR5 video memory, and a couple of terabytes of storage space in solid state and hard-drive varieties.
+Available in price ranges up to $5,000, the G6 sports 9th-gen Intel Core i7 processors and a full HD display.
+Depending on the model you opt for you can have up to 64GB of memory, Intel HD or Nvidia Quadro graphics with up to 16GB of dedicated GDDR5 video memory, and around 500GB of SSD storage.

 All models come with a 96-watt-hour battery, which should be good for a long stretch of time in the right circumstances, and each model weighs in at 6.9 pounds before extras.